 SUBJECT Music Year 7 Course Outline In Year 7 students develop harmony and rhythm; keyboard; voice; listening & appraising, and basic music notation skills through exploring musical styles, performing and composing.
-Units of work include: World Music Foleys Baroque Music: Pachelbel's Canon Programme Music Pop Song Summer Music Project Students will experience music making using acoustic instruments or can experience and become familiar with our professional digital audio workstations in our Mac suites for selected topics.
-They are also invited to form a Year 7 choir to perform at the Winter Sharing Evening.
+Units of work include: Find Your Voice Rhythm The Elements of Music Music Festival Melody and the Keyboard Ukulele Students will experience music making using acoustic instruments or can experience and become familiar with our professional digital audio workstations in our Mac suites for selected topics.
 For selected units students may perform their work in front of the class, and those students who play an instrument will be encouraged to use it in appropriate units of work.
-Assessment For each unit of work students practical work will be assessed which will take
+Assessment For each unit of work students practical work will be assessed which will take the form of either a performance or composition.
+Students will also complete vocabulary tests incorporating keywords from across performing arts.
+In a variety of topics students will complete a listening test in which they identify the musical features of the genre they are studying, and apply their knowledge of the specialist area.
+Please refer to the Assessment Calendars for the exact dates of our assessments in Year 7.
+Year 7 Tests Throughout Year 7 vocabulary and listening tests will happen and will be linked to the unit of work students are studying.
+Test dates will be given to students in their lessons (written in their planners) and set on Google Classroom.
+The exam will take place during the whole school exam fortnight.
+The students will sit a single performing Arts exam broken into three sections: Dance, Drama, and Music.
+The exam content covers all units taught across the academic year.
+Additional Resources and supporting activities To support your child in their musical development providing them access to a basic keyboard instrument will support much of their classroom work.
+Encourage any child that plays an instrument to join the appropriate musical ensemble so they can learn through performing music with other musicians.
+There are various extra-curricular activities that support learning and further develop students musical skills as they progress through KS3.
+There are regular opportunities for these groups to perform in concerts throughout the year.
+Enrichment Activities are reviewed every year and are open to change.

-St ac In e form of either a performance or composition. udents will also complete vocabulary tests incorporating keywords from cross performing arts. a variety of topics students will complete a listening test in which they identify ac In cross performing arts. a variety of topics students will complete a listening test in which they identify e musical features of the genre they are studying, and apply their knowledge the specialist area. ease refer to the Assessment Calendars for the exact dates of our sessments in Year 7. ob de Year 7 students will complete a 45 minute listening baseline test, and will be oserved performing rhythm tasks to assess their current stage of musical evelopment.
-This assessment will also take into consideration skills eveloped through instrumental tuition. to nroughout Year 7 vocabulary and listening tests will happen and will be linked the unit of work students are studying.
-Test dates will be given to students in eir lessons (written in their planners) and set on Google Classroom. wi Dr ne exam will take place during the whole school exam fortnight.
-The students Il sit a single performing Arts exam broken into three sections: Dance, rama, and Music.
-The exam content covers all units taught across the cademic year.
-Resources andbasupportingEractivitiesenanan o support your child in their musical development providing them access to a asic keyboard instrument will support much of their classroom work.
-Incourage any child that plays an instrument to join the appropriate musical asemble so they can learn through performing music with other musicians; and encourage them to join Cotham Singers (junior choir) as singing develops child's musical awareness, confidence and provides them with the oportunity to have fun and make friends. de Co Co pe here are various extra-curricular activities that support learning and further evelop students musical skills as they progress through KS3.
-Activities include otham Singers, Steel Pans, Cotham Rookies (junior orchestra), and computer Composing Club.
-There are regular opportunities for these groups to erform in concerts throughout the year.
-Reading su of rea CI udents Performing Arts Workbook contains all the information required to apport students through Dance, Drama and Music.
-This includes an overview each unit of work and the vocabulary and definitions they are to learn.
-The sources for each unit of work are also made available via Google assrooms.
-Resources include worksheets, PowerPoints and some film otage demonstrating how to perform keyboard parts.
-Wider Reading Pearson Publishing - Opus Student Books 1, 2 and 3 Encourage students to listen to music around the unit of work they are studying. tea Key Stage 3 Music is taught to mixed ability groups by specialist music achers.
-The key stage 3 curriculum covers a broad range of topics through hich students develop performance, composition and listening skills.
+Essential Reading Students Performing Arts Workbook contains all the information required to support students through Dance, Drama and Music.
+This includes an overview of each unit of work and the vocabulary and definitions they are to learn.
+The resources for each unit of work are also made available via Google Classrooms.
+Resources include worksheets, PowerPoints and some film footage demonstrating how to perform keyboard parts.
+Wider Reading Pearson Publishing - Opus Student Books 1, 2 and 3 Encourage students to listen to music around the unit of work they are studying.
+Additional info At Key Stage 3 Music is taught to mixed ability groups by specialist music teachers.
+The key stage 3 curriculum covers a broad range of topics through which students develop performance, composition and listening skills.
 The topics span a range of music genres and students will experience working in different groupings as well as develop ICT skills depending on the topic.
 Assessment for learning is at the heart of each unit of work and each unit is differentiated so students can access the work at different levels, regardless of their prior music experience.
-Those students that play a musical instrument will have the opportunity to use it in some of their lessons. -- --
+Those students that play a musical instrument will have the opportunity to use it in some of their lessons.